 My Faith, My Life: A Teen’s Guide to the Episcopal Church and My Faith My Life companion website – teenagers learn all about the Christian faith they’ve been baptized into, and the Episcopal Church that offers them a spiritual home (Morehouse Education Resources)

 re:form – A way for teens to encounter, engage, respond using DVDs with 40 animated short films that allow kids to encounter concepts from the historic Christian faith; an Anti-Workbook for creative journaling.

 Confirm Not Conform – CnC Episcopal is the original version of Confirm not Conform, developed by the clergy and Director of Family Ministries at St. John’s Episcopal Church in Oakland, CA. Originally published in 2007, and revised in 2012, Confirm not Conform Episcopal retains a strong Anglican ethos, deeply exploring Scripture, Tradition, and Reason.

 Call on Me: A Prayer Book for Young People by Jenifer Gamber and Sharon Ely Pearson– includes prayers from the BCP, the Bible and church history, and original compositions (Morehouse Education Resources)

-If you are interested in Youth Ministry Training and Certification through Forma and its partner’s please check out the Faith Formation Academy.
+If you are interested in Youth Ministry Training and Certification through Forma and its partner’s please check out the Forma certificate programs.

 All youth ministries should be familiar with the with the The Episcopal Church Youth Ministries Office Page – Bronwyn Clark Skov, the officer for youth ministries, loves to help